Spriggs Payne Airport: History and scheduled services

 Spriggs-Payne was the primary location for domestic services within Liberia since the 1950s.
 Since early 1991, Spriggs-Payne has handled limited international flights.
 The airport served as a base for ECOMOG troops during the Liberian Civil War and suffered damage during that conflict, including a rocket attack by rebels in April 1996 which destroyed several aircraft.

 From 2008 until mid-2010, scheduled commercial services were operated by Cameroon-based Elysian Airlines.
 The carrier established a significant operation at Spriggs-Payne, with weekly services to Freetown, Sierra Leone; Conakry, Guinea, and Banjul, The Gambia with connections to onward destinations such as Lagos, Nigeria and Douala, Cameroon.
 Elysian also connected the airport to several domestic destinations, with a weekly round-trip to Harper, and occasional stops in Greenville.

 Elysian ceased operating in mid-2010, and the airport was left for a period without any scheduled commercial service.
 Later in 2010, Ethiopian Airlines changed its operations to Liberia, withdrawing its mainline jet services from Robertsfield to Accra and Addis Ababa.
 This was quickly replaced by the services of its affiliate, ASKY Airlines which began operating from Spriggs-Payne, flying initially to Accra, Banjul and Abidjan with onward service to its hub at Lomé.
 In early 2011, the Banjul service was dropped, and the Abidjan service was substituted for a weekly non-stop flight to Bamako.

 In January 2011, newly formed Fly 6ix, initially designated as the new national airline of Sierra Leone began operating from Freetown with a single Embraer ERJ-135 regional jet.
 The airline's network included twice-weekly service to Spriggs-Payne from Freetown and Conakry, with connecting service to Banjul, although the airline had ceased operations by 2012.

 Spriggs-Payne underwent a runway refurbishment during 2011 and 2012, necessitating the cessation of most flight operations.
 During this construction, ASKY transferred its Liberia operations to Robertsfield.
 However, once the runway resurfacing was complete, ASKY returned to Spriggs in mid-2013, and as of April 2014 offered a daily flight to Accra with onward same-plane service to Lomé, as well as multi-week flights to Lungi International Airport in Sierra Leone, and a new service to Bissau.
 As of November 2014, Spriggs Payne Airport were suspended due to the ongoing ebola outbreak in Liberia.
 ASKY resumed flights to Monrovia starting November 2017.

-On January 14, 2023, domestic Liberian airline Ecoworld began domestic service from Spriggs Payne Airport to Maryland, Sinoe, Grand Gedeh, and Lofa Counties, with plans to offer flights to Ahmed_Sékou_Touré_International_Airport in Conkary, Guinea, and Lungi_International_Airport in Freetown, Sierra Leone.
+On January 14, 2023, domestic Liberian airline Eco World began domestic service from Spriggs Payne Airport to Maryland, Sinoe, Grand Gedeh, and Lofa Counties, with plans to offer flights to Ahmed Sékou Touré International Airport in Conakry, Guinea, and Lungi International Airport in Freetown, Sierra Leone.